Meet Long, Souhan and Manut, 3 of our lovely students, and learn more about our Circus curriculum.

 - Several of our students have acquired internationally successful careers, two of them, SOK Dina and NEM Sopha, now performing with Cirque du Soleil!

-- In 2017, the co-founder of Phare Ponleu Selpak and director of the Performing Arts School, KHUON Det, was honored with the title of the Knight of the Order of Arts and Letters by the French Ministry of Arts and Culture for his efforts in the revival of arts and support to the youth through the arts in Cambodia.
+- In 2017, the co-founder of Phare Ponleu Selpak and director of the Performing Arts School, KHUON Det, was honored with the title of the Knight of the Order of Arts and Literature by the French Ministry of Arts and Culture for his efforts in the revival of arts and support to the youth through the arts in Cambodia.